BLCM/wlmods/Apocalyptech/qol/README.md

   from this sidequest next to the quest-giver.
 - **Forgery: Ore Objective Icons** - Provides objective icons for the ore sources in the side mission Forgery.
+- **Gumbo No. 5: Veggie Objective Icons** - Provides objective icons for the butt-slammable veggies in the side mission Gumbo No. 5.
 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.
 - **More Visible Scrolls** - Makes the scroll loot bars (and, incidentally, mission items) far more visible